App Logo

 • Gifting Property: An agent cannot gift a property using a general PoA.
 The document must specifically state the Principal's intention to transfer the property as a gift (hiba) for the DLD to permit the transaction.

 • Validity Period: A PoA for real estate transactions is typically valid for only two years from the date it is notarised.
-If it expires, it can be revalidated at the Dubai Courts.
+If it expires, it can be revalidated at the Dubai Courts, a process to be mindful of in 2025.

 How the DLD Protects Sellers

 The Dubai Land Department has implemented several measures to safeguard property owners who use a PoA for sales transactions.
-These regulations are designed to prevent fraud and ensure the Principal's interests are protected throughout the process.
+These regulations are designed to prevent fraud and ensure the Principal's interests are protected throughout the selling property Dubai process.

 The requirement for a Special PoA, which specifies the exact property, ensures that an agent cannot sell any other asset owned by the Principal.
 Furthermore, on the day of the property transfer, the DLD retains the original PoA document.
 This action prevents the agent from using the same PoA for any future transactions, adding a final layer of security for the seller once the deal is complete.